Madeleine Humphries

-Madeleine Lauren Humphries (born May 20, 1988), known professionally as Madeleine Humphries and formerly as Carla Humphries is an American-born Filipino actress and commercial model.
+Madeleine Lauren Humphries (born May 20, 1988), known professionally as Madeleine Humphries and formerly as Carla Humphries is a French-Filipino actress.
 Humphries is best known for her roles as Rita Arguelles in the television drama Bituing Walang Ningning (2006), and as Brenda Smith in the youth-oriented program Abt Ur Luv (2006).
 She also appeared on the January 2011 cover of FHM Philippines Magazine.

 Humphries was a member of Star Magic, ABS-CBN's circle of homegrown talents from 2003 to early 2009.
 In March 2010, she joined TV5's line-up of talents.
 In 2013, she starred in the action film 10,000 Hours alongside Robin Padilla where she was nominated for Best Supporting Actress.

 Early life

-Madeleine Lauren Humphries was born in San Francisco, California to a Filipina mother and an Italian-American father who grew up in France.
+Madeleine Lauren Humphries was born in San Francisco, California to a Filipina mother and a French-American father of Italian descent.
 Humphries is the second of four children; she and older brother Alec were born in the United States, while her two younger siblings Nicolas and Samantha were born in France and the Philippines, respectively.